paysdoc/ES6TypeScript/README.md

 }
 ```

-In stead of appending some strings to each other, we want to use the new interpolation that uses ``.
+In stead of appending some strings to each other, we want to use the new interpolation that uses `.
-Inside these `` we can put strings and values.
+Inside these symbols we can put strings and values.

 ```javascript
 var exampleText = 'someText';